Jensen hierarchy

 In set theory, a mathematical discipline, the Jensen hierarchy or J-hierarchy is a modification of Gödel's constructible hierarchy, L, that circumvents certain technical difficulties that exist in the constructible hierarchy.
 The J-Hierarchy figures prominently in fine structure theory, a field pioneered by Ronald Jensen, for whom the Jensen hierarchy is named.
+Rudimentary functions describe a method for iterating through the Jensen hierarchy.

 Definition

 As in the definition of L, let Def(X) be the collection of sets definable with parameters over X:

 The constructible hierarchy, $L$ is defined by transfinite recursion.
 In particular, at successor ordinals, $L_{\alpha+1} = \textrm{Def}(L_\alpha)$.